Logo

 These ideas have generated concern that extremist ideologue Trump aides will take the place of unbiased intelligence officers.
 Moreover, the Heritage Foundation’s recommendations encourage Trump to skip the normal FBI background checks on political appointees, a long-standing filter to ensure that candidates are qualified to access classified intelligence documents.

 Trump will likely continue his first-term practice of belittling the President’s Daily Brief and other intelligence reporting, preferring to rely on political advisers and, above all, his own instincts as a guide to foreign policy.
-However accurate and timely analytic reports might be, they may become so many self-licking ice cream cones, serving no wider purpose as they asre rejected by the Trump administration for failure to fit into the president’s worldview.
+However accurate and timely analytic reports might be, they could become so many self-licking ice cream cones, serving no wider purpose as they are rejected by the Trump administration for failure to fit into the president’s worldview.
 So much for the fleet of surveillance satellites, reconnaissance aircraft and espionage agents across the meridians that provide a stream of information to the White House on global affairs.

 A core criticism that the Trump team levels at previous Democratic administrations is their alleged limited use of covert action as a weapon for advancing America’s interests abroad.
 Covert action relies on the CIA to employ secret operations to nudge history in a favorable direction for the United States.
 This approach can sometimes reap benefits, as when the Reagan administration helped thwart a Soviet takeover of Poland with this hidden hand.
 Yet rather than lessening the frequency of covert actions since the 9/11 attacks, both political parties have relied more heavily than ever on these methods to counter international terrorism, Russian adventurism, Chinese cyberespionage and other dangers.